Beinsezii/quickdif/README.md

   - 1-click installer

 ## Installation
-You must have a recent Python version installed, at least 3.10+.
-In essence you just need to install `requirements.txt` for your environment of choice.
+You must have a recent Python version installed, at least 3.11+.

+In essence you just need to install the pip packages from `requirements.txt` to your environment of choice, then you can run the quickdif script

 #### Basic setup
 ```sh